voxel51/fiftyone/docs/source/teams/pluggable_auth.md

 ```

 <!--
-**Migrating from Legacy to Internal Mode**
+**Migrating from Legacy to internal mode**

-The migration from Legacy to Internal Mode begins with configuring an
+The migration from Legacy to internal mode begins with configuring an
 authentication provider through CAS (UI or REST).
 Following this, all existing
 user data must be migrated from Auth0, utilizing the management SDK or Auth0
 API to ensure a comprehensive transfer of information.